Owners warned over Christmas chocolate danger to dogs

 Tess’s owner, Douglas Thompson, of Stonehouse, Lanarkshire, said the seven-year-old carried out the midnight raid just after he’d gone to bed.

-Her haul included 100g of white chocolate, 20g of milk chocolate, four cocoa orange bars and chocolate drinking powder.
+Her haul included 100g of white chocolate, 20g of milk chocolate, four cocoa orange bars and chocolate drinking powder — all of which were uneaten Christmas presents put aside by Douglas’s son.

 Mr Thompson said: “The bag was tied up and in a part of the house Tess isn’t meant to access.
 However, in the period between myself and my wife going to bed and my son coming home, she somehow managed to get to it.